 How many cars will be on the planet in the future?

-According to the World Energy Outlook 2011, some 1.7 billion vehicles are expected to be on the roads in 2035, an increase from approximately 800 million vehicles today.
+According to Energy Technology Perspectives 2012, over 2 billion vehicles are expected to be on the roads in 2050, an increase from approximately 800 million vehicles today.

 How does the IEA work in the area of transport?

 The IEA conducts a broad range of transport research and analysis, which focus on ways in which countries can improve energy efficiency in their transport sectors and shift to lower carbon fuels.
 This work involves analysing technologies and systems, which can be developed and adopted by countries to reduce dependence on oil and the amount of greenhouse gases produced by the transport sector.
 The IEA also works with economic analysis and scenarios of the potential evolution of the global transport system under different constraints, which are published in the annual World Energy Outlook and now-annual Energy Technology Perspectives series.
 Finally, the IEA brings together representatives – from part manufacturers to global energy companies – to discuss areas of mutual concern and interest.

 What kind of cars will be sold in the future, assuming climate-change friendly policies are implemented?